 In order to create an adequate airflow, we created a cross-flow of air by removing the existing decking, placing timbers perpendicular to the existing joists, and refitting the decking.
 This ensured an airflow through the whole roof.
 As you can see by the stains on the ply, there was a lot of moisture within the roof.
 We left the roof open for it to air-dry naturally.

 Now that the decking was installed, we started replacing the roof.
 The first step in this is to lay a building paper to isolate the lead from the decking, and allow the lead to expand and contract freely with temperature changes (LSTA, 2018).
 On top of the building paper, we installed wood core rolls, cutting the end to a taper.
-Wood core rolls are used to divide the roof into bays of the correct size, and to make an upstand on the joints of the two lead bays.
+Wood core rolls are used to divide the lead flat roof into bays of the correct size, and to make an upstand on the joints of the two lead bays.
 The lead is then dressed over the wood core roll, including dressing the roll ends to create a neater finish.

 We repeated this process, until all bays are fitted.
 To ensure that the airflow had an entry/exit, we installed discreet air vents at the wall abutments.
 The vent protruded from the upstand before being hidden by a lead flashing.

 The final step is to apply a coat of Patination oil, which helps to prevent the lead from staining due to rain.
-The customer was very happy with the finish provided by the lead, and this was increased by the fact that a lead roof has a longevity of over 100 years.
+The customer was very happy with the finish provided by the lead, and this was increased by the fact that a lead flat roof has a longevity of over 100 years.